quickstrom/quickstrom/webcheck.md

 In WebCheck, a tester writes _specifications_ for web applications.
 When _checking_ a specification, the following happens:

-1. WebCheck navigates to the _origin page_ of the web application, and waits for the _ready_ condition, that a specified element is present in the DOM.
+1. WebCheck navigates to the _origin page_, and
+   waits for the _ready_ condition, that a specified element is present in the DOM.
 1. It generates a random sequence of actions to simulate user